charley-dixon/sportsbook-tools/README.md

 Will utilize XHR to make http requests to multiple websites and compile them into one concise web page.

+Websites:
+* Weather for weather at the location of the game

 ### Bet Tracker